 In Altered Carbon, we are introduced into a bleak 25th century where humanity has spread to the stars, technology has advanced leaps and bounds due to the discovery of advanced Martian technology, and most importantly, human consciousness can be downloaded … Continue reading Book Review for Broken Angels by Richard K. Morgan

-After getting hooked on Joe Abercrombie’s Shattered Seas trilogy, I figured it was time to go into the rest of his bibliography and start at the debut novel, The Blade Itself, the first book of the First Law trilogy.
-Abercrombie’s … Continue reading Book Review for Joe Abercrombie’s, The Blade Itself, the First Book of the First Law Trilogy
+After getting hooked on Joe Abercrombie’s Shattered Seas trilogy, I decided to go further down the rabbit hole and picked up The Blade Itself, the first book in the First Law Trilogy.
+Getting hooked on the fantastic characters and worldbuilding, … Continue reading Book Review for The Last Argument of Kings by Joe Abercrombie

 Here we go again!
 The terrifying tales contained within this tome certainly do not fit within the realm of the ordinary set of courses.
 In our previous anthology, Bite-Sized Tales of Terror, we set the table with micro and flash … Continue reading Horror d’Oeuvres Vol. 2 – It Came from the Snack Bar!

 John is a successful author, but unfortunately, after many years of alcoholism, he is dying.
 However, he has one last horrifying tale to tell.
 The Promises We Make in December is a gritty coming-of-age story in which John recounts the … Continue reading Book Review for “The Promises We Make in December” by T.W.
 Grim